What the Fair Housing Act Means to You In a Housemate Situation

 You can’t write an ad that says you want to live with a female, gay person, Christian, or whatever category you might really care about.
 That’s illegal.
 The law says you may not make a public discriminatory statement about your preferences.
 While this may seem crazy, you do get to decide who you live with.
-Stick with me.
+Stick with me, and follow a clear selection process, and you’ll be fine.

 In the United States, housing sales and rentals are governed by The Fair Housing Act (FHA), a law first passed in 1968 to prevent sellers and landlords from discriminating against people based on “race, color, national origin, religion, sex, familial status (including children under the age of 18 living with parents or legal custodians, pregnant women, and people securing custody of children under the age of 18), and handicap (disability).”
-See more here.
+(Note: The text is no longer available.)
 It’s a good law that has changed housing in this country.

 The court decision says that the FHA is not “intended to interfere with personal relationships inside the home.” (emphasis in original).
 Elsewhere in the decision, Chief Judge Kozinski writes, “Holding that the FHA applies inside a home or apartment would allow the government to restrict our ability to choose roommates compatible with our lifestyles.
 This would be a serious invasion of privacy, autonomy and security.”
 He colorfully continues,